 Divers should avoid any unnecessary movements to keep their oxygen consumption and heart rate to a minimum.
-With that in mind, what if there were something that does all of the heavy lifting so the diver doesn’t have to lift a finger?
-Thankfully, a solution already exists and it is called a diver propulsion vehicle, more commonly known as an underwater sea scooter.
+With that in mind, what if there were something that does all of the heavy lifting so that you don’t have to lift a finger?
+Thankfully, a solution already exists and it is a diver propulsion vehicle, more commonly known as an underwater sea scooter.

 The best underwater scooter will use its propellers to carry you large distances and help you conserve precious oxygen.
 With the help of its powerful motor, you will pierce through the water like a torpedo and find many beautiful locations to explore.
 By conserving your oxygen, you can spend more time exploring cool caves and wrecks instead of wasting precious resources just trying to get from point A to B.